BerlinUnited/berlinunited.github.io/docs/guides/setup/naoth_code_setup.md

     last characters until the string that should be appended fits.
 In this case other paths are corrupted and don't work anymore.

 ### Java
-**RobotControlGUI, NaoSCP and the xabsl editor don't scale correctly for high resolution displays**
+**RobotControlGUI, NaoSCP and the XabslEditor don't scale correctly for high resolution displays**

   - to fix this install java jdk 11+
-  - or pass a scaling flag to the app: `GDK_SCALE=2 /path/to/app`
+  - OR pass a scaling flag to the app: `GDK_SCALE=1.5 ./gradlew run`

 **RobotControl Dialogs can't be created/opened**